steviecoaster/ChocoLabs/README.md

 This repository contains a collection of AutomatedLab definitions that I use at work.

+## Required Software

+To use these labs you need to have a Windows host with [AutomatedLab](https://automatedlab.org) installed, and Hyper-V enabled

+Lab hardware requirements available in the respective READMEs.

 ## Terminology

 You'll encounter the following terms throughout this repository.
 This is what they mean: